Guardrails for LLMs in Production

 )

-There are two mandatory and four optional parameters when using the guard()
+There are one mandatory and three optional parameters when creating a Guardrails

 : A list ofGuard

-enums specifying the guards to be used.
-Defaults to using all available Guards.- [Optional]
+enums specifying the guards to be used.- [Optional]

 purpose